Printable Black History Month Facts for Kids

-Every year, we celebrate Black History Month in February, and it’s the perfect time of the year to learn about Black history, their leaders, and their accomplishments.
-That’s why we created these Black History Month facts coloring pages!
+Today we have printable Black History facts for kids that can be also used as Black History Month coloring pages.
+Every February, we celebrate Black History Month and it’s the perfect time of the year to learn some interesting facts about Black history, the important leaders and their accomplishments.
+That’s why we created these Black History Month facts coloring pages which work well for kids of all ages at home or in the classroom.

 If you have ever wondered why we celebrate Black History Month in February, where it began, or what are some notable figures often spotlighted during Black History Month, keep reading!